zktx-io/walrus/CONTRIBUTING.md

 ### Simtests

 We use simulation testing to ensure that the Walrus system keeps working under various failure scenarios.
-The specific tests are in the `walrus-simtest` crate, but the necessary plumbing is spread throughout the other crates, in particular `walrus-service`.
+The tests are in the `walrus-simtest` and `walrus-service` crates, with most of the necessary plumbing primarily in `walrus-service`.

-Please make sure to call simtests `simtest_*` as we apply `simtest` as a test filter.

 To run simulation tests, first install the `cargo simtest` tool: